mbesina/cypress_13_cucumber_typescript/README.md

 - Mocha Reports with custom configurations for HTML and JSON formats.
 - Gmail Tester to access emails and confirm values.
-- Integration with CI/CD pipelines for test automation.
-- Implementation of ESLint Flat